Esports World Cup 2025 Opening Ceremony: Post Malone, K‑pop, EDM & Gaming Collide

 • High-energy set by Alesso and Tina Guo

 The official Song of the Year for EWC 2025, “Til My Fingers Bleed,” got over two million streams in its first week.
 DINO (from SEVENTEEN), Duckwrth and Telle Smith of The Word Alive joined on stage.
-Visual production featured a 40‑metre mountain set, LED ceiling and AR design, making a dramatic backdrop to the gamers’ spotlight.
+Visual production featured a 40-metre mountain set, an LED ceiling, and AR design, creating a dramatic backdrop for the gamers’ spotlight.

 Post Malone Delivers a Highlight